theprivateer/blog/packages/privateer/basecms/README.md

   - `/{page}` wildcard page route
 - Filament panel provider and CMS resources for posts, pages, and categories
 - Visit tracking middleware and analytics widgets
-- Flat-file backup listener and Markdown editor asset tracking
+- Optional flat-file backup listener and Markdown editor asset tracking
 - Package migrations and factories

 ## What The Host App Still Owns